The Benefits of Group Psychotherapy

 These are just two examples of how group can provide opportunities for a reparative experience, wherein a group member can begin to make mental repairs to an old psychological wound.
 Additionally, group members can examine their own beliefs and how that impacts their style of engagement with others, practice new ways of relating to others and experience some interpersonal and relational success that can be translated to relationships outside of group.

 If you are interested or know someone how wants to explore group psychotherapy, contact Mind Body Co-op.
-We offer 20 groups per week that include many general process groups, as well as, theme oriented groups, including Trauma Recovery, DBT, Eating Disorder Recovery, Supervision/Consultation, Professional Development, Somatic Experiencing, Chronic Pain Relief, Reiki and NIA.
+We offer 17 groups per week that include many general process groups, as well as, theme oriented groups, including Trauma Recovery, DBT, Eating Disorder Recovery, Addiction Recovery, Grief and Loss, Somatic Experiencing, and Chronic Pain Relief.